 The Carnegie Endowment for International Peace: James C. Gaither Junior Fellows Program

-The Endowment’s James C. Gaither Junior Fellows Program offers 12 to 14 one-year paid fellowships to provide research assistance to Associates working on various Carnegie Endowment projects such as democracy building, U.S. foreign policy & diplomacy, nuclear policy, cyber policy, energy and climate change, Middle East studies, South Asian studies, Russian/Eurasian studies, China or Japan studies, and Economics (Asia), and geoeconomics and strategy.
+The Endowment’s James C. Gaither Junior Fellows Program offers 12 to 14 one-year paid fellowships to provide research assistance to Associates working on various Carnegie Endowment projects such as democracy, conflict & governance, U.S. foreign policy & diplomacy, nuclear policy, technology & international affairs, Middle East policy, South Asia policy, China policy & Japan policy & Economic (Asia Program) policy, Russia/Eurasia policy, and Geo-economic and Strategy policy

 Junior Fellows have the opportunity to conduct research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, activists, journalists and government officials.